 If you are a small person with small hands, you will appreciate the lighter weight of the paddle.
 It has helped me to become a better player, going from a strong beginner to a good intermediate player.

-I chose this paddle because it offered the best combination of a large sweet spot, light weight, and control.
+I chose this top pro pickleball paddle because it offered the best combination of a large sweet spot, light weight, and control.

 The surface of the paddle is textured, which I really like for hitting with spin on the ball.
 Although, I did notice that the paint on the face of the paddle quickly deteriorated.